Facebook Ads Starter Pack for Print-On-Demand 2021

 Another trick that you can use for a test campaign, is setting up objective for the campaign as Post Page Engagement (PPE).
 By choosing this objective for your ad, Facebook will only display your ad to visitors who are the most potential to click on the ad, also the cost for this objective is lower than other types of ad objectives.

 Ad campaign measurements

-You can measure your test campaign following these 3 criterion:
+You can measure your test campaign following these 3 criteria:

-- Cost per engagement (CPE): Should be approximate to $0.05/engagement
+- Cost per engagement (CPE): Should be approximate $0.05/engagement

 - Clickthrough Rate (CTR): Should equal or more than 20%